WICG/turtledove/FLEDGE.md

 In the short-term, the `reportResult()` function's reporting happens by calling a `sendReportTo()` API which takes a single string argument representing a URL.
 The `sendReportTo()` function can be called at most once during a worklet function's execution.
 The URL is fetched when the frame displaying the ad begins navigating to the ad.
 Callers of `sendReportTo()` should avoid assembling URLs longer than browser's URL length limits (e.g. [2MB for Chrome](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/security/url_display_guidelines/url_display_guidelines.md#url-length)) as these may not be reported.
 The URL is required to have its [site](https://html.spec.whatwg.org/multipage/browsers.html#obtain-a-site) (scheme, eTLD+1) attested for Protected Audience API.
 Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).
 Eventually reporting will go through the Private Aggregation API once it has been developed.

 The output of `reportResult()` is not used for reporting, but rather as an input to the buyer's reporting function.
-If there is no output or the output is not JSON serializable, it will be passed as null to `reportWin()`'s sellerSignals.
+If there is no output or the output is not JSON-serializable (i.e. supported by JSON.stringify()), it will be `null` in `reportWin()`'s `sellerSignals`.

 #### 5.2 Buyer Reporting on Render and Ad Events